GOP House Candidates Outraise Vulnerable Dem Stephanie Murphy

-Vulnerable Democrat Rep. Stephanie Murphy (D-FL) appears to be having fundraising problems heading into the midterms after two Florida Republicans looking to unseat the incumbent demolished her third quarter fundraising numbers.
+Vulnerable Democrat Rep. Stephanie Murphy (D-FL) appears to be having fundraising problems heading into the midterms after two Florida Republicans looking to unseat the incumbent demolished her third-quarter fundraising numbers.

 Three candidates in the Republican primary outraised the vulnerable incumbent.
-According to the third quarter filing with the Federal Election Commission (FEC) Murphy was only able to raise $139,827.
+According to the third-quarter filing with the Federal Election Commission (FEC) Murphy was only able to raise $139,827.

-However, one of the Republican candidates, state Rep. Anthony Sabatini (R) was able to raise $223,868 with a total of over $557,000 cash on hand, gearing up for a tough battle.
+However, one of the Republican candidates, state Rep. Anthony Sabatini (R) was able to raise $223,868 with a total of more than $391,388 cash on hand, gearing up for a tough battle.
 After the news of Sabatini massively outraising Murphy, he exclusively told Breitbart News, “I outraised her by nearly $100,000 because the people in this district, and in Florida, don’t want to be represented by a radical socialist or a corrupt politician.”

-“Nearly 60 percent of Rep. Stephanie Murphy political contributions come from PACs — making her one of the most corrupt members of Congress.
+“Nearly 60 percent of Rep. Stephanie Murphy [sic] political contributions come from PACs — making her one of the most corrupt members of Congress.
 She is bought and paid for by special interests, and even the special interest groups appear to be giving up on her,” Sabatini continued.

 Campaign emails from Murphy reveal the Democrat might be worried about a tough general election fight against Sabatini.
 In one of her latest campaign emails, Murphy appeared to beg for money after invoking Sabatini’s name writing, “With stakes this high, we absolutely cannot take this congressional seat for granted and absolutely cannot afford to fall short of our upcoming end-of-quarter fundraising goal.”
 She added, “letting a Trump loyalist like Sabatini take over our district would be a disaster.”

-Note: Editor’s Note: At the time of publication, this article stated that Sabatini’s campaign had over $557,000 cash on hand and Duke’s campaign had $514,914 cash on hand.
-Currently, Sabatini has $391,388 cash on hand, and Duke has $291,984 cash on hand.
-The numbers have been updated to reflect this change.